Nucleomics-VIB/BRBseq-tools/README.md

 The bioawk driven custom bash functions used for this analysis are found in scripts/ (txt files with name starting with 'fun')

+* **extractReadIDs_from_undetermined**: writes the full list of readIDs found in the undeterined fastq file

+* **BRBcountsFromlist**: lookup the R1 reads presents in the undeterined_list and identifies their barcodes (first 14 bases of R1).
+Count the number of reads with each found barcode and report the barcode-count pairs.

+* **extractReadIDs_from_undetermined**: list all undetermined readsIDs where the matched barcode is the top barcode found above or one of its distance-1 relatives (from **list_distance1.pl**)

+* **extract_rescuedR2**: using the list above, extract the R2 reads and add the UMI and barcode from R1 to their header before writing them to a new fastq file

+* fun_extract_rescuelist.txt

 After performing the analysis we found too few sequences associated with the top undetermined barcode to represent a missing barcode read group.
 It is therefore likely that the minor sample found in this run does not represent a wrong barcode in but rather a failed library prep for the corresponding sample due to input quality of the DNA or human error.
 The code is provided here to be recycled for other purpose.